n8-c-reason/com1001-2024/README.md

 ## 3. Schedule and Materials

-#### Lectures
+### Lectures

-**Lectures** will be held on **Tuesday mornings 10am-12 noon in St George's Church, in weeks 1-6**.
+Lectures will be held on **Tuesday mornings 10am-12 noon in St George's Church, in weeks 1-6**.
 There will be a break during the 2 hour lecture, and also a (non-assessed) team quiz.
 There will be a prize in week 6 for the team that performs best overall in the quizzes.

+### Practical Sessions (Labs)

-**Labs** will be held on **Fridays 1-2pm in the [Diamond](https://www.sheffield.ac.uk/engineering/diamond-engineering/floor-plans)**.
+Practical sessions will be held on **Fridays 1-2pm in the [Diamond](https://www.sheffield.ac.uk/engineering/diamond-engineering/floor-plans)**.
 Where you go and where you sit depends on which team your're in:

 * **Teams 1-26** need to go to **Computer Room 3** on the second floor, and follow the [seating plan for CR3](cr3-seating-plan.pdf).
 * **Teams 27-53** need to go to **Computer Room 5** (formerly known as the Mindsphere lounge) on the ground floor, and follow the [seating plan for CR5](cr5-seating-plan.pdf).